baztheallmighty/MTautodraw/README.md

 # MTAudotDraw

 MTAudotDraw is a powerful PowerShell-based tool designed to automate the creation of detailed network diagrams by parsing configuration files from various network devices.
 It intelligently processes device configs, discovers network topology using protocols like CDP and LLDP, and generates diagrams in the **.drawio (diagrams.net)** format.
-It can also perform **Network Path Analysis**, exporting a **Route Analysis Report** in `HTML` format for hop-by-hop routing insights.
+It can also perform **Network Path Analysis**, exporting a **Route Analysis Report** (Currently in development) in `HTML` format for hop-by-hop routing insights.

 ---